Aiven-Open/klaw-docs/README.md

 - `npm run lint`: runs a format check and if no error is found, lints code and markdown files in the project.
   - the linting script does not mutate your code.
 See [Linting and code formatting](#linting-and-code-formatting) for more info.
-- `npm run reformat`: runs the code formatter (prettier) as well as the markdown linter in fix mode.
-This will mutate
+- `npm run reformat`: runs the code formatter (Prettier) as well as the markdown linter in fix mode.
+This will mutate your code.
 - `npm run markdown-link-check`: checks if there are any broken links.
 Note: This requires internet connection, as it does check external links, too!
   - Run `npm run markdown-link-check -- -o` to only check for internal links (offline mode).
-  - Run `npm run markdown-link-check -- -q` to only log failures.
+  - Run `npm run markdown-link-check -- -q` to only log errors.
   - Run `npm run markdown-link-check -- -f /path/your-file.md` to run checks for only one file.

 For these scripts, you need to have Vale installed (see [Requirements](#requirements)):